-There is a lot of advertising from many car manufacturers offering really cheap interest rates, below 3%, on car loans.
+There is a lot of advertising from many car manufacturers offering really cheap interest rate on car loans, sometimes below 3%.
 What most people don’t know until they get into the dealership is all the restrictions and criteria they’ll have to fulfil in order to obtain these super low interest car loan rates.

 The financier must be paid back somehow for any lost interest from the manufacturer or the dealership, and the manufacturer or dealership must be getting this money from somewhere.

 Overpaying for a car, just to get a low interest rate can cause problems.
 Most people are aware that when you buy a new car and drive out of a dealership, the value has declined straight away, not only due to becoming a used car, but also when purchasing a new car, you would have paid on road costs, government charges and also dealer delivery, which add no value to your new purchase.

 Other common criteria would be restrictions on how many years you would like to do the loan, as the shorter the term, the less interest the manufacturer or dealership is losing, or they may request a large cash deposit and these criteria may not be suitable for your own budget which you may have had in mind.

 In many cases, it may be cheaper and less restrictive to negotiate the car and finance separately.
-One of the best ways to compare apples with apples, is to find the cheapest price for the car (a good car buying service such as the CarLoans.com.au Car Buying Service can assist with this) and then find the best finance deal outside of the super low interest rates on offer.
+One of the best ways to compare apples with apples by finding the cheapest price for the car (a good car buying service such as the CarLoans.com.au Car Buying Service can assist with this) and then find the best finance deal outside of the super low interest rates on offer.

 Be sure to compare the car loan payments with the same terms (e.g. same deposit, same term of loan, etc) on the negotiated finance and car price against the “all-in-one” dealership offer with the low rate and see which option has the cheapest repayment.